hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 To `Read` and `Write` we must acquire `*Map.Lock()` and release `*Map.Unlock()`.
 This works, up to a point -- but we can do better!
 We're trying to build a _general purpose_ data store for key-value data.
-Global mutexes are a practical solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially with s egregated memory where the memory region's slots are partitioned across independent memory slots and maybe cores?
+Global mutexes are a practical solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially with segregated memory where the memory region's slots are partitioned across independent memory slots and maybe cores?

-One way to leverage this property is sharding, if one hashmap won't work, let's scale _horizontally_, have you tried two? or perhaps sixteen or thirty two?
-Java's
-`ConcurrentHashMap` and rust's `DashMap` are great examples of this.
+One way to leverage this property of partitions is sharding, if one hashmap won't work, let's scale _horizontally_, have you tried two? or perhaps sixteen or thirty two?
+Java's ConcurrentHashMap` and rust's `DashMap` are great examples of this, careful with your hashing algorithm though! [something something rumble murmur hash](https://en.wikipedia.org/wiki/MurmurHash).

-This technique is called fine-grained locking or latching, the general idea is instead of a global mutex we serialise access to specific 'levels', the high-level idea being we want to seperate read access from write access choosing the smallest possible critical sections[^3]:
+A well-known technique in database literature is called fine-grained locking or latching, the general idea is instead of a global mutex we serialise access to specific 'levels', the high-level idea being we want to seperate read access from write access choosing the smallest possible critical sections[^3]:

 ```go